simonmysun/telegram-summarize-bot/README.md

 The changes includes:

-- I removed some features that I don't need
+- Removed some features that I don't need
-- I split the code into multiple files
+- Splitted the code into multiple files
-- I send error messages directly to the telegram user
+- Sending error messages directly to the telegram user
-- I added some special handling for URLs, e.g. arxiv to html, I use gpt for the whole text (if it fits), and I use more tokens
+- Added some special handling for URLs, e.g. arxiv to html, I use gpt for the whole text (if it fits), and I use more tokens
+- Moved access control to seperated group message controller.
+- Improved throttle handling
+- Improved formatting

 ## Features